glassroom/heinsen_routing/README.md

 ## Why?

 Most of the research we do at GlassRoom tends to be proprietary in nature or tightly coupled to internal code, so we cannot share it with others.
-This is the first time we have worked on something that (a) we believe could be valuable to others, (b) we can release as stand-along open-source software and write up in a paper, and (c) is new, original research.
+This is the first time we have worked on something that (a) we believe is valuable to others, (b) we can release as stand-alone open-source software, and (c) is new, original AI research.

 Over the years, we have benefited immensely from, and feel incredibly thankful for, the work of a large number of AI researchers and practitioners who have made their work public or released it as open-source software.